sls1005/thoughtful-rm/README.md

 nim c thoughtful_rm.nim
 ```

-It is recommended to set `rm` as an alias for this executable.
+It is recommended to set "rm" as an alias for this executable.
 ```sh
 # ~/.profile
 alias rm=/path/to/thoughtful_rm